OlympusDAO-Education/Documentation/contracts.md

 You receive sOHM when you stake OHM at a 1:1 ratio.
 Adding this address to your wallet allows you to track your sOHM balance which increases with every rebase.

+TODO That it is not transferable, that you can enter it to your MM to see it, that it has automatic rebasing

 ## aOHM

 https://etherscan.io/address/0x24ecfd535675f36ba1ab9c5d39b50dc097b0792e